Australia's PM says former PM Morrison took on secret ministerial roles during COVID

 The Australian newspaper said Morrison was appointed health minister in 2020, alongside Health Minister Greg Hunt, to avoid concentrating power in one person when biosecurity emergency powers were adopted to tackle the coronavirus pandemic.

-He was later also appointed finance minister, and in 2021 was made administrator of the resources ministry.
-He later blocked an offshore gas project, the paper said.

-David Littleproud, the leader of the Nationals party, the coalition partner of Morrison's Liberal party, told ABC radio the news was "disappointing", and added that the cabinet should be trusted.
+David Littleproud, the leader of the National party, the coalition partner of Morrison's Liberals, told ABC the news was "disappointing", and added that the cabinet should be trusted.

+It was not immediately clear what the implications were for the Liberal party's coalition with the National party.

+"These revelations do raise into question our Westminster system of government," said Bridget McKenzie, the National leader in the upper house.

 (Reporting by Kirsty Needham; Editing by Clarence Fernandez)